Peyote Drug

 Other signs that a person may have developed a problem with hallucinogen use can include the following:

-• Losing interest in things you used to once love
+- Losing interest in things that were once loved

 What Are the Statistics on Peyote Addiction?

-While peyote does not typically become physically addictive, the 2020 National Survey on Drug Use and Health, among people ages 12 and older, that about 372,000 people had a hallucinogen use disorder in the past 12 months.
+While peyote does not typically become physically addictive, the 2020 National Survey on Drug Use and Health found that about 372,000 people had a hallucinogen use disorder in the past 12 months.

 Peyote Addiction Treatment